ShaunCurtis/Blazr.EditContext/readme.md

 ### The RecordEditContextTracker Component

-This is the component added within the `EditForm` which hooks up the RecordEditContext with the EditContext.
+This is the component added within the `EditForm`.
+It hooks up the RecordEditContext with the EditContext.

 ```csharp
 public class RecordEditContextTracker : ComponentBase